"We [Waldorf teachers] want to be aware that physical existence

 In schools where Anthroposophy virtually streams into the classroom, frustration and anger can result.
 “It frustrates me when people deny that Anthroposophy is a religion and [claim] that the schools don’t teach Anthroposophy to children ...
 My daughter’s books [i.e., class books created by copying from the chalkboard] show that indeed she was taught Anthroposophy, in picture form as well as in written form.
 ‘The human being is like a little universe inside a big one.
 Sun, moon and stars find their likeness in mans head, trunk and limbs’; ‘The Sylphs, Salamanders, Gnomes and Undines are the earth's scribes’; ‘The body is the house of the spirit,’ etc. If you deconstruct the lessons, the curriculum and the pedagogy, you cannot ignore the fact that Waldorf is a mystery school, a magical lodge for juniors.”
 [See "Spotlight on Anthroposophy".]

 A further complication.
-There is one portion of the Waldorf curriculum that amounts to straight immersion in Anthroposophical doctrines.
+There is one portion of the Waldorf curriculum that amounts to straight-on, full-out immersion in Anthroposophical doctrines.
 Sadly, cruelly, it is a part of the curriculum aimed at the youngest students, those who are least able to think for themselves and thus, possibly, resist.
 Many of the stories told to Waldorf students in the lowest grades embody Anthroposophical theology.
 Indeed, the "Biblical" stories told to young Waldorf students often bear only the most tangential relation to the actual contents of the Bible.
 The stories are Anthroposophical, not Judeo-Christian.

 In sum, we need to accept Steiner's word that, one way or another, "Anthroposophy will be in the school."